Meropenem: Administration

 Meropenem is administered intravenously as an aqueous solution.
 Meropenem is stored in vials as white crystalline powder (containing meropenem as the trihydrate blended with anhydrous sodium carbonate).
 For intravenous administration, if pure meropenem powder is used (rather than the powder blended with sodium carbonate), meropenem is dissolved in 5% monobasic potassium phosphate solution, since meropenem is soluble in 5% monobasic potassium phosphate solution and only sparingly soluble in water.
 For intravenous bolus administration, injection vials (that contain meropenem blended with sodium carbonate) are reconstituted with sterile water for injection.

 Reconstituted (dissolved) meropenem degrades over time.
 The degradation may be associated with color change of the solution, typical for a hydrolysis of the amide bond of the β-lactam ring as seen with most β-lactam antibiotics, while particularly for meropenem the color is changing from colorless or pale yellow to vivid yellowish.
 Upon reconstitution, the meropenem infusion solution, prepared with 0.9% sodium chloride, exhibits both chemical and physical stability for a duration of 3 hours at a temperature up to °C. If refrigerated (°C), the stability extends to 24 hours.
 However, when the product is reconstituted in a 5% dextrose solution, it is used immediately to ensure its efficacy.
 The degradation of meropenem in a water-based solution is affected by factors such as pH, temperature, initial concentration, and the specific type of infusion solution used.
 Meropenem solutions should not be frozen.

-There is a bit of a paradox with meropenem that the amide bond in the β-lactam ring of meropenem makes it resistant to many β-lactamases (penicillinases), which are enzymes produced by bacteria that can break down penicillin and related antibiotics such as meropenem.
-This resistance is due to the stability of the β-lactam ring in meropenem, which is less susceptible to hydrolysis by these enzymes.
-However, meropenem is not stable in the presence of water.
-It can undergo hydrolysis in aqueous solutions, which can reduce its effectiveness.
-This means that while meropenem is designed to resist bacterial enzymes, it can still be broken down by water.
-That's why meropenem requires frequent or prolonged slow administration to supply new drug to the bloodstream to replace what was hydrolyzed by the water component of blood.
+Somewhat paradoxically, while meropenem is designed to resist bacterial enzymes, it can still be broken down by water.
+Specifically, the amide bond in the β-lactam ring of meropenem makes it resistant to many β-lactamases (penicillinases), which are bacterial enzymes that can break down penicillin and related antibiotics such as meropenem.
+Meropenem’s resistance is due to the stability of the β-lactam ring, which is less susceptible to hydrolysis by these enzymes.
+However, meropenem can undergo hydrolysis in aqueous solutions, which can reduce its effectiveness.
+Hence meropenem requires prolonged slow administration, or frequent re-administration, to continually replace what has been hydrolyzed by the water component of blood.

 Meropenem is administered every 8 hours.

 Dosing must be adjusted for altered kidney function and for haemofiltration.

 Studies describe application of meropenem therapeutic drug monitoring (measurements of drug levels in the bloodstream at specific intervals) for optimal application.